pimutils/vdirsyncer/docs/config.rst

 - ``status_path``: A directory where vdirsyncer will store metadata for the next sync.
 The data is needed to determine whether a new item means it has been added on one side or deleted on the other.
+Relative paths will be interpreted as relative to the configuration file's directory.

 - ``password_command`` specifies a command to query for server passwords.
 The command will be called with the username as the first argument, and the